Two people battling drug addiction are trapped in pills and surrounded by different drugs.

 What is drug and substance abuse counselling?

 Drug and substance abuse counselling is a therapeutic approach that helps individuals overcome addiction through various psychological therapies and support systems.
+A substance abuse counsellor provides guidance to address the emotional, behavioural, and physical aspects of addiction.

 How does Cognitive Behavioural Therapy (CBT) help in addiction treatment?